hargoniX/bachelor/thesis/thesis.typ

     }
 }
 ```]
-While Kani was not inherently unable to deal with custom `Drop` implementations it was
+While Kani was not inherently unable to deal with custom `Drop` implementations it hung up
-unable to translate `self.pool.free_buf` itself in a reasonable amount of time.

-This is the reason that we did not end up verifying the clean-up of the transmit queue above.
+while attempting to translate `self.pool.free_buf`.
+This is also the reason that we did not
+end up verifying the clean-up of the transmit queue above.
+Additionally, we also had to leak
-Additionally, we also had to leak all of the packets in the packet receive and transmit
+all of the packets in the packet receive and transmit lemmas to avoid the same bug.
+While this
-lemmas to avoid the same bug.
-While this does open the possibility of a bug in the allocator
+does open the possibility of a bug in the allocator we believe the main idea of our theorems,
-we believe the main idea of our theorems, namely that we maintain a valid queue state all of the time,
-to still be valid.
+namely that we maintain a valid queue state all of the time, to still be valid.

 The second limitation is the size of our problem.
 The above approach already reduces
-the verification problems to just one receive or transmit action on some queue.
+the verification problems to just one receive or transmit action on an arbitrary valid queue.
 While
 this considerably reduces the search space we were still not able to use queues that are of
-the same size as the "real world" queues in our verification.
+the same size as the "real-world" queues in our verification.
 In production, our driver
 uses queues with 512 slots and batch sizes up to 64.
 We only managed to go up to 16 slots
 and a batch size of 1 before going out of memory in the Kani harnesses.
 This is a large limitation
 of the guarantees that we can provide for the real-world use case.
-That said, Kani is planning on improving its verification capabilities for large heap structures
-and will hopefully support our real-world problem sizes in the future.
+We discuss how we attempted to
+deal with these limitations in @conclusion.

 #pagebreak()

-= Conclusion
+= Conclusion <conclusion>
 == Results
 Based on the git history of `mix` we estimate that the entire verification effort consumed about 150
 man-hours.
 This excludes the porting effort of the driver onto L4 which did consume more time due to